VovaKlimyuk/taxi-service-heroku/README.md

 * Add a driver to the car
 * Show all drivers / delete driver from the database
 * Show all cars / delete driver from the database
-* Show all cars for current user / delete
+* Show all cars for current user
 * Show all manufacturers / delete manufacturers from the database

 <a name="Used-Technologies"></a>